-During the reference period, i.e., the period from April 1, 2018, to March 31, 2019, three (3) requests were processed within thirty (30) days, four (4) requests have exceeded the statutory time limit and were treated within sixty (60) days, for reasons related to workload.
-Whenever the processing time have exceeded the statutory time limit, an extension request is transferred and approved by the person who made the request.
-The other three (3) requests were deemed abandoned within sixty (60) days.
+During the reference period, i.e., the period from April 1, 2019, to March 31, 2020, one request has processed within fifteen (15) days, eight (8) requests were processed within thirty (30) days and two (2) requests have exceeded the statutory time limit and were treated within sixty (60) days, for complexity reasons and due to a large volume of records involved in the processing of these particular requests.
+Whenever the processing time has exceeded the statutory time limit, an extension request is transferred and approved by the person who made the request.
+The other two (2) requests were deemed abandoned within sixty (60) days.